-I rode shotgun across the American west with reformed heroin distributers fresh off the biweekly breakfast with their young son who is currently in custody of the foster care system, but hopefully not for long (“on track to get him back by Christmas!”); farmer couples jonesing to a back alley the next town over where a restaurant leaves its food scraps (“gotta go quick, fore’ that sonovabitch Roger gets to it”); asphalt pavers on a wind-turbine road project (“them miners out there, they fuck Indian girls and get all the overtime”); industrial-air-conditioner-maintenance-plan salesmen whose rifles ride shotgun, just in case a righteous buck appears on the route to their son’s university (“I swear I’m not a serial killer.
+I rode shotgun across the American west with reformed heroin distributers fresh off the biweekly breakfast with young sons presently under foster care (“on track to get him back by Christmas!”); farmer couples jonesing to a back alley the next town over where a restaurant leaves its food scraps (“gotta go quick, fore’ that sonovabitch Roger gets to it”); asphalt pavers on a wind-turbine road project (“them miners out there, they fuck Indian girls and get all the overtime”); industrial-air-conditioner-maintenance-plan salesmen whose rifles ride shotgun, just in case a righteous buck appears on the route to their son’s university (“I swear I’m not a serial killer.
 Ha!!!!
-Ha!!!!!”… “I’ll take ya ten miles farther f’you spot me some antlers!”); forest firewomen with some weed and the totality of their personal possessions, rumbling the old van to a buddy’s show in yonder Bozeman, then a musician’s collaborative event a thousand miles further down the way, happily free of these punk ass, all-male 21-year-olds and their garbage music (“get that ‘fuck nigger bitch’ shit out of here”); bearded men who apologize at their scratchy labored attempts at speaking, but the good news is that as of two days ago the leukemia is officially in remission; pickup trucks of bulky American Indian men, bound to the largest gathering of indigenous peoples in a century, to join in solidarity and prayer.
+Ha!!!!!”… “I’ll take ya ten miles farther f’you spot me some antlers!”); forest firewomen with some weed and the totality of their personal possessions, rumbling the old van to a buddy’s show in yonder Bozeman, then a musician’s collaborative event a thousand miles further down the way, happily free of these punk ass, all-male 21-year-olds and their allegedly garbage music (“get that ‘fuck nigger bitch’ shit out of here”); bearded men who apologize at their scratchy labored attempts at speaking, but the good news is that as of two days ago the leukemia is officially in remission; pickup trucks of bulky American Indian men, bound to the largest gathering of indigenous peoples in a century, to join in solidarity and prayer.

-It was the day following that particular ride that I was returning from the “front lines.”
+Soon after the latter lift I was returning from the “front lines.”
 Walking back to the forward camp – rosebud, sacred ground – and the mist, which had laid heavy and low before the rolling yellow North Dakota plains – Sioux country – did battle with the midday sun.
 A native woman on a red four-wheeler caught up with me and offered a ride to the camp.
 I hopped on the back.
 A hard throttle.
 Engine roar.
 My dangling feet flailed with the g’s.
 I hurriedly tamed them.
 I was aware (and was pleased) that I was being seen with this woman.
 She conferred a certain legitimacy on my confused presence.
 I locked into a thoughtful pensive squint, channeling the macho reporter archetype.

 We passed the former road block (the new one was farther up the road); hay bales and wood and tire detritus on either roadside.
 A couple of twenty-something Lakota boys guided their horses to the wired fence line, behind which the earth had been cleared and flattened and repurposed in preparation for the Dakota Access Pipeline, which would link crude from the Bakken Oil fields to the broader oil pipe network in Illinois to be refined.
 White pickup trucks, private security for Energy Transfer Partners, the company behind the pipeline, formed a line atop the distant hill.
 Two orange dune buggies spied from closer still.
 A native man borrowed my telephoto lens for a closer look.
 The boys on the horses yelled out to them: “hey motherfuckers, we’re gonna die for your kids.”